widged/gb-elm-language/en/type/05-record.md

 myRecord = { first = "Jane", last = "Doe", age = 42, gender = "female" }
 ```

 ### Operations on records

 #### Accessing

-Use record.keyor .key record to access the fields of a record.
+Use record.key or .key record to access the fields of a record.

 ----
 Uniquely these functions are defined by a pattern, rather than being listed somewhere.
 For example, `.name : { b | name : a } -> a`, which basically means `.name` takes any record with a `name` field and extracts its value.
 You can use any record field name you like.